- Genome Browser

 Draw indicator lines:

-When you have finished making your configuration changes, click the Submit button to return to the annotation track display page.
+When you have finished making your configuration changes, click the Apply button to preview your changes, or click the Submit button to return to the annotation track display page.